-(a) ...All development shall be compatible with the topography, vegetation and colors of the natural environment...
+- (a) ...All development shall be compatible with the topography, vegetation and colors of the natural environment... - (b) (2) The placement of buildings and structures shall not detract from the visual setting...and shall be compatible with the topography of the site and adjacent areas.

-- (b) (2) The placement of buildings and structures shall not detract from the visual setting...and shall be compatible with the topography of the site and adjacent areas. - (f) ...The alteration of the natural topography of the site shall be minimized and shall avoid detrimental effects to the visual setting of the designated area and the existing natural drainage system.
+(f) ...
+The alteration of the natural topography of the site shall be minimized and shall avoid detrimental effects to the visual setting of the designated area and the existing natural drainage system.

 The area surrounding the project site consists of San Elijo Lagoon, to the west with steep vegetated hillsides to the north and southwest.
 Large lots containing single family residences are located immediately north, south and east of the subject development site.
 These lots contain a high number of trees and other vegetation to reduce the visibility from offsite locations.
 The natural landforms surrounding and within San Elijo Lagoon provide a gradual visual transition to the upland areas containing the single family residential structures.
-The proposed horse barn and the fencing will be located at the western edge of the upland portion of the property and will therefore be visible from lagoon trails, surrounding hillsides, Interstate 5 to the west and Manchester Avenue to the northwest.
-Special Conditions #5 and 6 require the applicant to reduce the maximum extent feasible the effects of the proposed development by installing trees and other landscaping and by coloring the barn and fences with earth tones colors consistent with the surrounding environment.
+The proposed horse barn and fencing surrounding the barn and riding arena will be located at the western edge of the upland portion of the property and will therefore be visible from lagoon trails, surrounding hillsides, Interstate 5 to the west and Manchester Avenue to the northwest.
+Due to the minor nature of the proposed approximately 19 sq. ft. addition to the existing residence, the addition is not likely to be visible or a noticeable change to the existing structure.
+However, Special Conditions #5 and 6 require the applicant to reduce to the maximum extent feasible the effects of the proposed development by installing trees and other landscaping and by coloring the barn, fences and residential addition with earth tones colors consistent with the surrounding environment.
 These conditions will reduce the development's visibility within the designated view corridors consistent with the requirements placed on the original subdivision and the existing single family residence.
-The proposed barn, riding ring, and fencing will be placed in locations that, as conditioned, will not have an adverse impact on the existing scenic and visual quality of the lagoon environment.
+The proposed barn, riding ring, fencing and residential addition will be placed in locations that, as conditioned, will not have an adverse impact on the existing scenic and visual quality of the lagoon environment.
 Therefore, the Commission finds that the proposed development is consistent with Section 30251 of the Coastal Act.